-Several challenges were encountered: the data came in various heterogeneous forms that often needed human interpretation.
-Also issues of data quality, errors, and incomplete data arose.
-A major challenge here was linking and aligning person names with unique entities as person names change in time due to, e.g., marriages and deliberate name changes [18].
-Furthermore, various name variants have been used for the same persons in different archives and by different catalogers in different times.
+Several semantic challenges were encountered in this work: the data came in various heterogeneous forms that often needed human interpretation.
+Also issues of uncertain data, errors, and incomplete data arose.
+A major challenge here was linking and aligning person names with unique entities, as person names change in time due to, e.g., marriages and deliberate name changes (Drobac, Leskinen, and Wahjoe 2023).
+Furthermore, various name variants or ways of replacing the given and middle names with initial letters have been used for the same persons in different archives and by different catalogers in different times.

-To solve data linking problems, biographical data including, e.g., the times of living, as well as the known name variations of people, have been assembled from various data sources including earlier CH LOD publications in the Sampo series17 systems.
-AT the same time, the actor data was also enriched from these external sources.
+To solve data linking problems, biographical data including, e.g., the times of living in comparison with the times of sending or receiving the letters, as well as the known name variations of people, have been assembled from various data sources including earlier CH LOD publications in the Sampo series systems.
+At the same time, the actor data was also enriched from these external sources.
+The deduplication process utilized Python modules SPLink (Linacre et al. 2022) and RapidFuzz.
+Finally, the results were manually evaluated by checking and marking the erroneous or missing links into a resulting datasheet.

-LOD service online Finally, the data was published as a LOD service and SPARQL endpoint using the Linked Data Finland platform LDF.fi [32,33]. as part of the national FIN-CLARIAH research infrastructure 18.
+LOD service online Finally, the data was published as a LOD service and SPARQL endpoint using the Linked Data Finland platform LDF.fi (Hyvönen et al. 2014; Hyvönen and Tuominen 2024). as part of the national FIN-CLARIAH/DARIAH.FI research infrastructure .

-The LOD service SPARQL API can be used directly for DH research by, e.g., the Yasgui SPARQL query editor [34] or Jupyter Notebooks19.
+The LOD service SPARQL API can be used directly for DH research by, e.g., the Yasgui SPARQL query editor (Rietveld and Hoekstra 2017) or Jupyter Notebooks.
 The LOD service can also be used as a basis for developing applications such as semantic portals.
-It turned out that the Apache Jena Fuseki SPARQL server20 in use by default in LDF.fi was not efficient enough for dealing the massive about of letter instances in LETTERSAMPO FINLAND.
-As a remedy, the new open source QLever SPARQL engine21 turned out to be an order of magnitude faster and was used.
+It turned out that the Apache Jena Fuseki SPARQL server in use by default in LDF.fi was not efficient enough for dealing the massive amount of letter instances in LETTERSAMPO FINLAND.
+As a remedy, the new open source QLever SPARQL engine turned out to be an order of magnitude faster and sufficient for the purpose.